-Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods 10.3 Percent from the

-Evaluation can be made final mark

-face-to-face and online

-10.4 Course Minimum required Oral presentation 100%

-conditions for passing The students make

-the exam (mark 5): in presentations on chosen

-accordance with the subjects, in teams

-minimum performance formed by 3-4 people

-standard, without

-presenting details

-- For 10: throughout

-knowledge of all

-subjects

-10.5 Academic seminar

-10.6 Laboratory

-10.7 Project

-10014: .
-1 1
+Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods Evaluation can be made face-to-face and online 10.3 Percent from the final mark 10.4 Course Minimum required conditions for passing the exam (mark 5): in accordance with the minimum performance standard, without presenting details - For 10: throughout knowledge of all subjects Oral presentation The students make presentations on chosen subjects, in teams formed by 3-4 people 100% 10.5 Academic seminar 10.6 Laboratory 10.7 Project assistance, having in min er solution on designating ta asks, through individual and orms.
+Responsible assuming stitutional level.